AndyWright360/Mystic-Hazels-Memory-Magic/README.md

 ![Primary colour palette used in the project](documentation/palette.jpg)

 The colour palette used throughout the project was primarily purples combined with greens.
-These colours were selected as they're a typical used as a Halloween theme.
+These colours were selected as they're a typically used as a Halloween theme.

 With the main character of the game being a witch, I wanted to lean into this theme as much as possible.
 The specific palette matches colours used for the image of Hazel.
 This was to connect the character with the world of the game.